wesmoncrief/obsidian-todoist-text/README.md

 When this plugin sees your keyword (`@@TODOIST@@`) on a newly opened file, it will replace that keyword with your Todoist tasks.

 To prevent this replacement from happening in your template file, you should add your template folder location in "Excluded Folders" of this plugin's settings.

+### Adding tasks
+This plugin currently does not support adding tasks to Todoist.
+Until then, I recommend using the Todoist desktop app - it has a global shortcut that can quickly add a task from anywhere on your computer.

 ## Security
 This plugin stores your Todoist API token in plain text in your .obsidian/plugins folder.
 Anyone with your Todoist API token could access/manipulate all of your Todoist data.
 Ensure that you are not syncing/sharing your .obsidian/plugins folder for security purposes.
 Use this plugin at your own risk.